 The deliberately damaged cover of A Natural History of Destruction (circa 20x25cm) on show along with other photobooks.

-Monte Cassino (con amore) launches this July as part of PhotoIreland 2019
+Monte Cassino (con amore) with T&G Publishing launched as part of PhotoIreland 2019.